harry-lons/runsum-be-nonorg/RENDER_DEPLOY.md

 ## Troubleshooting

 ### "Error connecting to database"
-- Check that all wallet files are uploaded correctly
+- Verify `ORACLE_USER` and `ORACLE_PASSWORD` are correct
-- Verify `ORACLE_PASSWORD` and `WALLET_PASSWORD` are correct
+- Check that `ORACLE_DSN` is properly formatted and matches your database
-- Check that the paths in Secret Files are `/etc/secrets/wallet/filename`
+- Ensure your Oracle database is configured for TLS (not mTLS) access

 ### "ModuleNotFoundError"
 - Make sure `requirements.txt` is up to date